Sprint Application FAQs

 A: Learn more about our STUDENT EXPECTATIONS here.
 LWOW Sprint is an intensive 3-Day, ALL DAY learning experience and well worth the time and travel.

-Pre-Sprint Work and Schedule: Students can expect to attend or participate independently in a series of 7 Pre-Sprint Asynchronous and Synchronous Learning Modules (with interactivity) approximately 90 minutes each in the 7 weeks leading up to the LWOW Sprint in order to prepare them for the experience (Note: this pre-Sprint work is roughly scheduled for 15 January—5 March 2025*.
-Live virtual Instruction Sessions and Webinars will be likely be held starting 15:30pm Eastern Time USA (20:30 UTC).
-Attendance is mandatory for live sessions, students should check schedules to ensure they can fully participate.
+Pre-Sprint Work and Schedule: Students can expect to attend or participate independently in a series of 7 Pre-Sprint Learning Modules (with interactivity) approximately 90 minutes each in the 7 weeks leading up to the LWOW Sprint in order to prepare them for the experience.
+Attendance is mandatory, students should check academic schedules to ensure they can fully participate.
+The LWOW Pre-Sprint Learning Modules will run from 14 Jan - 25 Feb, 2026.
+Sessions will be on Wednesdays (unless otherwise notified) from UTC 20:30-22:00 for 90 minutes (15:30-17:00 Eastern Time USA).
+The final schedule of the learning modules will be published in Fall 2025.

 Q: how intensive is the workload?

 A: Not going to lie.
 Sprint is intense, and it’s 3-days, ALL-DAY intense.
-Students will be the “do-ers” on their teams.
-As such, students are expected to be ALWAYS present and engaged with team members during the Sprint, and allot in extra time as needed to contribute to the their Project of Worth.
+Students are expected to be ALWAYS present and engaged with team members during the Sprint, and allot in extra time as needed to contribute to their Project of Worth.
 It’s also our job at LWOW to make sure that students are ready for the Sprint experience.

-Pre-Sprint, students will be required to attend a series of synchronous or asynchronous training and learning sessions on topics including key steps in the 3-4-5 Method of Innovation™ (problem finding and mapping, consumer storytelling, and solution ideation), professionalism and presencing, project management skills, and collaboration and teaming skills.
-Over 7 weeks (beginning 15 January to 5 March 2025*) leading up to Sprint 2025, students can expect to spend 3—4.5 hours a week attending or independently watching and interacting with learning modules, meeting with each other in teams, and completing assigned tasks. *Exact schedule will be determined by Fall 2024.
+Pre-Sprint, students will be required to attend a series training and learning sessions on topics including key steps in the 3-4-5 Method of Innovation™ (problem finding and mapping, consumer storytelling, and solution ideation), professionalism and presencing, project management skills, and collaboration and teaming skills.
+Over 7 weeks (14 Jan to 25 Feb 2026) leading up to Sprint 2026, students can expect to spend 3—4.5 hours a week attending or independently watching and interacting with learning modules, meeting with each other in teams, and completing assigned tasks.

 Post-Sprint, students are required to complete an assessment—in a creative format— that presents your experience at LWOW Sprint, the process, your team and solution, and importantly your learning and development (professional and personal).